World Cup Semi-Final Results 2018: Highlights, Twitter Reaction from Tuesday

 World Cup Semi-Final Results 2018: Highlights, Twitter Reaction from TuesdayJuly 10, 2018

 France reached the final of the 2018 FIFA World Cup after beating Belgium on Tuesday, thanks to a goal from Samuel Umtiti.
-Two sides built to attack produced a free-flowing semi-final in St. Petersburg, but Umtiti's header in the 51st minute was all that was needed to separate both.
+Two sides built to attack produced a free-flowing semi-final in St. Petersburg, and Umtiti's header in the 51st minute was all that was needed to separate both.

 There were chances galore during the opening 45 minutes, with both teams relying on pace and movement from wide areas.
 For Belgium, it meant an enthralling display from Eden Hazard, with the tricky No. 10 embracing a free role: